Solmath/un-coded/cards.md

 ### "Works on My Machine"
 {1}{U}
 Instant
-Counter target spell unless its controller can demonstrate it working on their phone.
+Counter target spell unless its controller can physically demonstrate performing the action described in that spell's name using only objects currently at the table.
 *"Have you tried turning it off and on again?"*

 ### Crunch Time